 For years, bracing had been a controversial topic amid scoliosis professionals, and to a certain extent still is; however, publication of BrAIST has quieted that debate and professionals who tell you bracing isn’t necessary for progressive curves should be called into question.
 BrAIST, released in 2013, studied the Boston Brace, primarily.
 Fortunately, now state-of-the-art 3D bracing for scoliosis offers patients an even better opportunity for an improved outcome at the conclusion of brace treatment.

-We began fitting Scoliosis 3DC patients with the Chêneau-Gensingen Brace® in 2013.
-Over time, Dr. Moramarco has become even more excited about the improved prospects for kids with scoliosis as a result of wearing the Gensingen brace®.
-Many of our patients have achieved some very impressive results, results the medical establishment claim are unattainable with bracing.
+We began fitting Scoliosis 3DC® patients with the Chêneau-Gensingen Brace® in 2013.
+Over time, Dr. Moramarco has become even more excited about the improved prospects for kids with scoliosis as a result of wearing the Gensingen brace ®.
+Many of our patients have achieved some very impressive results, results in the medical establishment claim are unattainable with bracing.

 The Gensingen also offers a bracing opportunity for kids that are closer to skeletal maturity–Risser 2,3, and 4.
 If your doctor told you “it’s too late to brace,” then the Gensingen Brace is the brace that could make a critical difference for your child, maybe even improve the spine enough to prevent surgery.

-What is in-brace correction and what factors affect in-brace correction?
+What is an in-brace correction and what factors affect in-brace correction?

 In-brace correction is the amount (either in Cobb angle degrees or as a percentage) that the Cobb angle(s) decrease, as demonstrated by x-ray, while the patient is wearing their brace.
 This will depend upon several factors, most notably: spinal flexibility/stiffness, age, curve pattern, trunk shift, and brace fit.